Hi, I’m Andrea.

 I plan to kick back as an old lady and say, ‘hell. yes.’ about what I did and who I became.
 Plus, rock solid confidence and general badassery feel pretty damn good in the present.

-Over time I’ve noticed the most frequent obstacle to my progress is unnecessary uncertainty (and it’s ugly sidekick, anxiety).
+Over time I’ve noticed the most frequent obstacle to my progress is unnecessary uncertainty (and it’s ugly sister, anxiety).

 I grew up in the era of “everyone is a special snowflake” and “don’t judge a book by its cover”.
 Come to find out, there are some really profound ways in which we are definitely not special snowflakes and one thing we most certainly are doing is judging 100% of books by their covers.